hkristin/my_makeup_tracker_app/README.md

 # Installation
-1. Clone the repo and cd into the my_makeup_tracker_app directory
+1. Clone the repo and `cd` into the `my_makeup_tracker_app` directory
-2. Run bundle install to install the gem dependencies.
+2. Run `bundle install` to install the gem dependencies.
-3. Run a 'shotgun' server and copy the port number into a new browser.
+3. Run a `shotgun` server and copy the port number into a new browser.

 # Usage
-* Enter a valid username, email, and password to create an account.
+* Enter a valid username, email, and password to create or log into an account.
-* Create makeup brands that you prefer and then edit or delete them as needed.
+* Once logged in, click on "Brands" to view the user's current list of brands.
+* Click "Create New Favorite Brand" to go to new brand form.
+* Click "Edit Brand" to edit a brand and "Delete Brand" to delete a brand.
 * Login and logout as needed.

 # License